pyinstaller/pyinstaller/doc/source/Manual.rst

 This section covers the basic ideas of |PyInstaller|.
 These ideas apply to all platforms.
-There are many options, exceptions, and special cases covered under `Using PyInstaller`_.
+The many options and special cases are covered below, under `Using PyInstaller`_.

 |PyInstaller| reads a Python script written by you.
-First it analyzes your code to discover every other file your script needs in order to execute.
+It analyzes your code to discover every other file your script needs in order to execute.
-Then it finds, copies, and collects all those other files -- including the active Python interpreter! -- and puts them with your script in a single folder, or optionally in a single executable file.
+Then it collects copies of all those files -- including the active Python interpreter! -- and puts them with your script in a single folder, or optionally in a single executable file.

+For the great majority of programs, this can be done with one short command,

+	pyinstaller myscript.py

+or with a few added options, for example a windowed application as a single-file executable,

+    pyinstaller --onefile --windowed myscript.py

-You distribute this folder or file to other people, and they can execute your program.
+You distribute the bundle as a folder or file to other people, and they can execute your program.
-As far as your users can tell, your app is self-contained;
+To your users, the app is self-contained.
-they do not need to install any support packages, or any particular version of Python.
+They do not need to install any particular version of Python or any modules.
 They do not need to have Python installed at all.

-The output of  |PyInstaller| is specific to the active operating system and the active version of Python.
-To prepare a distribution for a different OS, or for a dfferent version of Python, you run |PyInstaller| on that OS, under that version of Python.

 ..
 Note::

-   Don't assume that your 64-bit based Python will generate executables that work on 32-bit systems.
+    The output of  |PyInstaller| is specific to the active operating system and the active version of Python.
+    This means that to prepare a distribution for:

+        * a different OS
+        * a different version of Python
+        * a 32-bit or 64-bit OS

+    you run |PyInstaller| on that OS, under that version of Python.
+    The Python interpreter that executes |PyInstaller| is part of the bundle, and it is specific to the OS and the word size.

 Analysis: Finding the Files Your Program Needs